Dr Alistair Hunter

 - Senior Lecturer in Health and Social Policy (School of Interdisciplinary Studies)

 I joined the University as Senior Lecturer in Health and Social Policy in 2018.
 Prior to that I held a British Academy Postdoctoral Fellowship at the University of Edinburgh (see Grants below).
-My PhD (Edinburgh, 2012) was awarded the Maria Baganha Prize for best PhD in the field of migration studies, presented by IMISCOE, the world’s largest network of migration scholars.
-A book based on my PhD was published open access by Springer in 2018, receiving an honourable mention for the Khayrallah Prize in Migration Studies.
+My PhD (Edinburgh, 2012) was awarded the Maria Baganha Prize for best PhD in the field of migration studies, presented by IMISCOE, Europe's largest network of migration scholars.
+My book Retirement Home?
+Ageing Migrant Workers in France and the Question of Return was published open access by Springer in 2018.
+The book received an honourable mention for the Khayrallah Prize in Migration Studies 2018, and was shortlisted for the British Sociological Association's Philip Abrams Memorial Prize 2019.
+I am co-editor (with Sandra Torres) of the Handbook of Migration and Ageing (Edward Elgar, forthcoming).

 - International Migration